Courchevel Moriond , France

-Courchevel Moriond, formerly 1650, is a friendly village ski resort with excellent and convenient access to some of the best skiing in the world.
-Many would argue that this is le vrai Courchevel, with its year round population and atmosphere of the farming community it once was.
+Courchevel Moriond (formerly known as Courchevel 1650) is a friendly village ski resort with excellent access to some of the best skiing in the world.
+Many would argue that this is 'le vrai' Courchevel, with its year round population and more than a nod to its roots as the farming community it once was.

-The skiing is an intermediate's paradise although in order to explore the rest of the Three Vallees, a bit more effort is required to get over the valley into Courchevel's area before heading onto Meribel and Val Thorens.
-The standard of luxury accommodation in Courchevel Moriond has improved immensely over the last few years.
-There are now some luxury chalets in Courchevel Moriond and luxury hotels as well.
+The local ski area is an intermediate's paradise although in order to explore the rest of the Three Valleys, a bit more effort is required to get over the valley into Courchevel 1850's ski area before heading onto Meribel and Val Thorens.

 - Massive and varied slopes to suit everyone from beginners to experts